michaelmior/heroku-django-skeleton/README.markdown

 To add a new dependency to your project, simply install via `pip install` after activating the virtualenv.
 To track newly installed packages, run `pip freeze -l > requirements.txt` to update the requirements file.

+Background tasks
+==
+This project is ready to go with background jobs via [Celery](http://www.celeryproject.org/).
+Just define a task as specified in [the documentation](http://docs.celeryproject.org/en/latest/django/first-steps-with-django.html#defining-and-calling-tasks).

+By default, no workers will be running.
+To start one, run the following command.
+Note that you WILL be billed by Heroku for running this additional dyno.

+    heroku ps:scale celery=1